 Contemporary Rugs

 Contemporary rugs are known for their simplicity and soothing patterns.
-Beginning in the early twentieth century, consumer demands of the European market for Persian rugs resulted in simplifying their traditional busy, dense, and very intricate patterns.
-Ziegler and Company, an Anglo-German producer and distributor of Persian rugs in the late nineteenth and early twentieth century based in Manchester, established rug workshops in Tabriz and Arak, Iran.
+Beginning in the early twentieth century, consumer demands of the European market for Persian rugs resulted in simplifying their traditional, busy, dense, and very intricate patterns.
+Ziegler and Company, an Anglo-German producer and distributor of Persian rugs in the late nineteenth and early twentieth centuries, based in Manchester, established rug workshops in Tabriz and Arak, Iran.

 Orange oriental rug made of 100% wool in contemporary Gabbeh style.
 Size 8x10.